 Different users have different data needs depending on the end application.
-Similar to the COVID-19 dashboard, there needs to be best practices around eDNA interfaces and reporting mechanisms that make the results informative and actionable.
-For example, instead of simply providing the output from tools, eDNA implementers and repositories should include key analysis, metrics, and environmental indicators.
-In order to ensure successful communications, communities should train scientists to be good storytellers, working with creative designers and effective science communicators.
-The eDNA community could also engage CDC and state public health officials involved in pathogen outbreak communication for lessons learned and best practices.
-To enable broader public engagement, there should be creation of interactive storyboards with compelling visualizations to communicate the type of information being collected and why, the outcomes of information provided, and the power of eDNA to transform biodiversity.
-This will inform local communities, involve them, and empower them to collaborate and trust.
+Similar to the COVID-19 dashboard, there need to be best practices around eDNA interfaces and reporting mechanisms that make the results informative and actionable.
+Instead of simply providing the output from tools, eDNA implementers and repositories should include key analysis, metrics, and environmental indicators.
+To ensure successful communications, communities should train scientists to be good storytellers, working with creative designers and effective science communicators.
+The eDNA community could also engage the Centers for Disease Control and Prevention and state public health officials involved in pathogen outbreak communication for lessons learned and best practices.
+To enable broader public engagement, there should be creation of interactive storyboards with compelling visualizations to communicate the type of information being collected and why, the outcomes of the information provided, and the power of eDNA to transform biodiversity knowledge and subsequent actions.
+Meaningful engagement should involve and inform local communities, engendering trust in the process, and empowering them as shareholders in the data.